simsong/mailtools/doc/digest-maker.md

 password:

 [digest]
-; keyword specifies mailmessages to consider in the Inbox
+; keyword specifies Subject keyword for messages to include
-keyword: KEYWORD
+include: KEYWORD

+; messages to automatically delete (e.g. from proofpoint)
+delete: KEYWORD1,KEYWORD2,KEYWORD3

+; specify headers to keep:
+headers: date,from,subject

 ; which character set to use for outgoing mail: should be ASCII or UTF-8.
 Case insensitive.
 charset: utf-8
 ; current volume: